 Ask yourself of all nonessential spending: Is this worth putting off buying a home?

 Think about how to save money on your big expenses.
 Cut down on your current cost of living by getting a roommate or joining the growing trend of coliving.

 Would it make sense to move into a smaller house or apartment while you save?
 According to USA Today, the cost difference between two-bedroom and one-bedroom apartments can be as much as 30%.

 But don’t ignore the smaller details of your finances.

 As you begin to put money away, consider whether you’re gathering as much interest as possible, for example.
 Some accounts gather upward of 1% interest.
 It may not sound like much, but it can make a difference over time.

 Every dollar counts.

-Jake Bateman is an editor at The Penny Hoarder.
+Jake Bateman is a former editor at The Penny Hoarder.